 These new executive positions – some reporting to the vice president of human resources, but often directly to the CEO – are highly coveted.
 According to Diane Gayeski, professor of corporate communications at Ithaca College in New York and a partner in the Ithaca-based Omnicom Associates consulting firm, compensation packages for CKOs and CLOs frequently are in the $200,000 range.

 While there’s no concrete count on how many companies actually employ these critters, one estimate holds that about 20 percent of Fortune 500 companies have a CKO or CLO.
 Another suggests that there may be 250 to 300 of them in the United States.
-Many more organizations reportedly are trying to hire one, often with difficulty and mixed results.
+Many more smaller organizations reportedly are trying to hire one, often with difficulty and mixed results, says Phillip York of Launchscore.com, a site that helps startups identify small business opportunities.

 Experience as a CKO or CLO would also be helpful.
 But because the field is so new, seasoned candidates are few and far between.
 “There probably are no more than 20 highly qualified, proven performers in the field,” says Bowsher.